exonum/exonum-doc/src/get-started/light-client.md

 const signature = CreateTimestamp.sign(keyPair.secretKey, data)
 ```

-Finally, send the resulted transaction into the blockchain using built-in
+Finally, send the resulting transaction into the blockchain using built-in
 `send` method which returns a `Promise`:

 ```javascript